mikesol/purescript-audio-behaviors/README.md

 - `fastforwardLowerBound` - The number of seconds below which the audio engine will skip a frame.
 The lower this is, the less likely there will be a skip, but the more likely the skip will sound jarring if it happens.
 Try `0.025`.
 - `rewindUpperBound` - The number of seconds of look-ahead.
 For uses that have no interactive component other than starting and stopping the sound (meaning no mouse, no MIDI Keyboard, etc) this can be large (ie `1.0` or even higher).
 For apps with an interactive component, you want this as low as possible, ie `0.06` or even lower.
 Note that this should be _at least_ twice `msBetweenSamples`.
 - `initialOffset` - The number of seconds to wait before playing.
 JavaScript does a lot of memory allocation when a klank starts playing, which sometimes results in jank.
 Try something between `0.1` and `0.4`.
+- `doWebAudio` - Should we render all of this stuff towith the web audio API?
+If true, then yes, otherwise the Web Audio API won't be called.
+Useful when you want to use an exporter without making sound in the browser.

 ## Bundling on your site